Wheel Tension App Instructions

 - Titanium: The WTA provides only predetermined Tension Conversion Tables which are the same options as the Tension Conversion Tables that come with the tool.

 - Carbon Fiber Mavic R2R: This is a proprietary bladed Mavic® spoke.
-The is one Tension Conversion Table for this option.
+There is one Tension Conversion Table for this option.

 Next, select Shape.
-For steel, titanium, Spinnergy PBO, and aluminum, there are two options: Round and Blade.
+For steel, titanium, Spinergy PBO, and aluminum, there are two options: Round and Blade.
 Blade means flat or “aero” shape.

 Manufacturers will sometimes give dimensional specifications of the spoke.
 However it is always best to measure spokes directly using a caliper.
 All measurements should be in millimeters, rounded to the nearest tenth.
 For decimal measurement, use a “dot,” not a comma to designate tenths.
 In other words, use “1.8” instead of “1,8”.